-z/VM provides the following support for the cryptographic facilities provided by IBM servers:
+z/VM supports use of the cryptographic facilities provided by IBM servers:

-- · The CMOS Cryptographic Processor is supported for use by guests. - The PCI Cryptographic Accelerator and PCI Cryptographic Coprocessor are supported for use by Linux on zSeries guests. - The PCIX Cryptographic Coprocessor is supported for use by Linux on zSeries and z/OS guests.
+- CMOS Cryptographic Coprocessor is supported for use by guests. - PCI Cryptographic Accelerator and PCI Cryptographic Coprocessor are supported for use by Linux on zSeries guests. - PCIX Cryptographic Coprocessor and Crypto Express2 are supported for use by Linux on zSeries guests and z/OS guests.